vatsalya-glitch/engineering-standards/ENGINEERING_STANDARDS.md

 > These standards are stack-agnostic and apply to any
 > data engineering project regardless of technology,
 > company, or scale.
-Built from 5+ years of production
+Built from production
 > data engineering experience.

 ---